duraidabdul/WWDC20-Swift-Student-Challenge/README.md

 **Coding Conventions:**
  - This project uses the prefix SLP for all UIKit classes, and no prefix for SwiftUI views and additional source files.
- - UI controllers, components and models have been split into modular, highly reusable components, as documented below.
+ - UI controllers, components and models have been split into modular, highly reusable components, as documented in Chapter 1.

 **References:**